lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 - :code:`remove_exact_duplicates` Removes exact duplicates if **True**.

-- The selection config will make the Lightly Worker choose 50 samples from the initial dataset such that the embeddings of the chosen samples are diverse.
+- The :code:`selection_config` will make the Lightly Worker choose 50 samples from the initial dataset that are as diverse as possible.
+This is done using the embeddings which are automatically created during the run.

 For more details and options regarding the worker config, head to :ref:`docker-configuration`.
 For more details and options regarding the selection config, head to :ref:`worker-selection`.